 A collection of miscellaneous commands that don't belong to a module.
+Review the help information on each command for more details.

 miscellaneous.maxsearchresultsMaximum number of search results that can be requested at once.